ezno12/ezno12/README.md

   ## <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="30px">&nbsp;***About me***

 I am an undergraduate Softawre Engineering student at Holberton School.
-C, Python, Javascript, HTML, and Shell are the programming languages I am good at.
+C, Python, Flask, Javascript, HTML, CSS, Boostrap, JQuery, and Shell are the programming languages I am good at.
 I love to learn and build something new, productive, innovative and creative.
 * **I am interested in Web Development, Web designing, and Digital Marketing**
 - 🌱 I’m currently learning ...
-  - Angular
+  - React
-  - Flutter
+  - JQuery
 - 👯 I’m looking forward to collaborate on open source projects.
 - ✔ Ask me about anything, I am happy to help, only if the ball is in my court!😉<br>
 - Outside tech, 📖 I love to read books, 🎵 listen to music, and 🌴 explore nature outdoors.